What were the top lithium-producing countries in 2020? Australia took the top spot, and it was followed by Chile and China.

 At present, lithium mining in the country shows no signs of slowing down.
 According to an Economist Intelligence Unit report, two mines are currently in production and over 60 projects are in development, with five close to coming onstream.

-Last year, Zimbabwe’s production remained at the same level as in 2018, when it increased for the first time in five years from 800 MT to 1,600 MT.
-The country’s privately owned Bikita Minerals is its only lithium producer, and allegedly holds the world’s largest-known lithium deposit at over 11 million tonnes; three other miners are working towards production.
-Total reserves in Zimbabwe stand at 70,000 MT, as per the US Geological Survey.
+Last year, Zimbabwe’s production remained at the same level as in 2019.
+Like Brazil, the African nation has seen its lithium output increase dramatically in recent years.
+Zimbabwe’s privately owned Bikita Minerals is its only lithium producer, and allegedly holds the world’s largest-known lithium deposit at over 11 million tonnes; other miners are working towards production.
+Total reserves in Zimbabwe stand at 220,000 MT, as per the US Geological Survey.

 Since former President Robert Mugabe’s resignation after 37 years, there has been great speculation as to the country’s potential in the lithium market.
 Winston Chitando, Zimbabwe’s new mining minister, said he believes the country has “the potential to actually account for 20 percent of global lithium demand when all known lithium resources are being exploited.”